Battle of Gettysburg: Attacks on the Union left flank

 As Longstreet's left division, under Major General Lafayette McLaws, advanced, they unexpectedly found Major General Daniel Sickles's III Corps directly in their path.
 Sickles had been dissatisfied with the position assigned him on the southern end of Cemetery Ridge.
 Seeing ground better suited for artillery positions 1/2 mi to the west—centered at the Sherfy farm's Peach Orchard—he violated orders and advanced his corps to the slightly higher ground along the Emmitsburg Road, moving away from Cemetery Ridge.
 The new line ran from Devil's Den, northwest to the Peach Orchard, then northeast along the Emmitsburg Road to south of the Codori farm.
 This created an untenable salient at the Peach Orchard; Brigadier General Andrew A. Humphreys's division (in position along the Emmitsburg Road) and Major General David B. Birney's division (to the south) were subject to attacks from two sides and were spread out over a longer front than their small corps could defend effectively.
 The Confederate artillery was ordered to open fire at 3:00 pm.
-After failing to attend a meeting at this time of Meade's corps commanders, Meade rode to Sickles's position and demanded an explanation of the situation.
+After Sickles failed to attend a meeting at this time of Meade's corps commanders, Meade rode to Sickles's position and demanded an explanation of the situation.
 Knowing a Confederate attack was imminent and a retreat would be endangered, Meade refused Sickles' offer to withdraw.